How to Improve Your Firefox Privacy Settings

 Firefox also makes it easy to install additional privacy-focused extensions for even more privacy protection.

 The best part is, these changes are free, easy, and can be completed in less than 5 minutes.
-Here’s how to make Firefox as safe as it can be.
+Here’s how to improve your Firefox privacy with some simple tweaks.

 'Firefox Privacy Settings' Contents (select to expand)

-How to Adjust Your Firefox Settings to Maximize Privacy and Security
+How to Improve Firefox Privacy and Security by Adjusting Your Settings

 You can make Firefox a lot safer just by altering a few of its built-in settings.
 You’ll find these by opening the Menu from the top-right corner of your browser window and then selecting Options.